Republic of Ghana

-Branches: Executive--president popularly elected for a maximum of two 4-year terms; Council of State, a presidentially appointed consultative body of 25 members required by the constitution.
+Branches: Executive--President popularly elected for a maximum of two 4-year terms.
 Legislative--unicameral Parliament popularly elected for 4-year terms.
-Judicial--independent Supreme Court justices nominated by president with approval of Parliament.
+Judicial--Independent, Supreme Court Justices nominated by President with approval of Parliament.

-Political parties: New Patriotic Party, National Democratic Congress, Convention People's Party, People's National Convention, others.
+Political parties: New Patriotic Party, National Democratic Congress, People's Convention Party, National Convention Party, People's National Convention, et alia.

 Suffrage: Universal at 18.